sjanhunen/dokimazo/papers/in-his-name-notes.md

 - Purpose - initiated by God, not by us
 - Trust - like a link between purpose and obedience
-- Obedience - the wise builder building according to God's Will
+- Faithfullness - the wise builder building according to God's Will

+Illustration: diagram of three circles - purpose, trust, faithfulness.
+The intersection of all 3 - in His name.

 4 Roles of Christ
 -----------------